Polynomial

-In mathematics, a polynomial is an expression consisting of indeterminates (also called variables) and coefficients, that involves only the operations of addition, subtraction, multiplication, and positive-integer powers of variables.
+In mathematics, a polynomial is a mathematical expression consisting of indeterminates (also called variables) and coefficients, that involves only the operations of addition, subtraction, multiplication and exponentiation to nonnegative integer powers, and has a finite number of terms.
 An example of a polynomial of a single indeterminate $x$ is $x^2 - 4x + 7$.
 An example with three indeterminates is $x^3 + 2xyz^2 - yz + 1$.

 Polynomials appear in many areas of mathematics and science.
-For example, they are used to form polynomial equations, which encode a wide range of problems, from elementary word problems to complicated scientific problems; they are used to define polynomial functions, which appear in settings ranging from basic chemistry and physics to economics and social science; they are used in calculus and numerical analysis to approximate other functions.
+For example, they are used to form polynomial equations, which encode a wide range of problems, from elementary word problems to complicated scientific problems; they are used to define polynomial functions, which appear in settings ranging from basic chemistry and physics to economics and social science; and they are used in calculus and numerical analysis to approximate other functions.
 In advanced mathematics, polynomials are used to construct polynomial rings and algebraic varieties, which are central concepts in algebra and algebraic geometry.

 Etymology

 The word polynomial joins two diverse roots: the Greek poly, meaning "many", and the Latin nomen, or "name".
 It was derived from the term binomial by replacing the Latin root bi- with the Greek poly-.
 That is, it means a sum of many terms (many monomials).
 The word polynomial was first used in the 17th century.